Polar-Tang/notes-backend/markdown/Portswigger/SQLI/lab-determine-number-of-columns.md

 https://portswigger.net/web-security/sql-injection/union-attacks/lab-determine-number-of-columns

-Using the folowing URL `/filter?category=%27%20UNION%20SELECT%20NULL,NULL,NULL--` now we know we have 3 columns
+It not retrieves error until there's three columns `/filter?category=%27%20UNION%20SELECT%20NULL,NULL,NULL--` now we know we have 3 columns

 Enumerate the numbers of columns and use the that query